atooms-mirror/atooms/docs/simulations.rst

 Simulations
 -----------

+atooms provides a generic interface that abstracts out most of the common tasks of particle-based simulations.
+The actual simulation is performed by a simulation backend, which exposes a minimal but consistent interface.
+This enables one to develop complex simulation frameworks (e.g., [parallel tempering](`https://framagit.org/atooms/parallel_tempering <https://framagit.org/atooms/parallel_tempering>`_)) that are essentially decoupled from the underlying simulation code.

-Within atooms, a **simulation** is a high-level class that encapsulates some common tasks and provides a consistent interface to the user, while **backends** are classes that actually make the system evolve.
+A **Simulation** is a high-level class that encapsulates some common tasks and provides a consistent interface to the user, while **backend** classes actually make the system evolve.
 Here, we implement a minimal backend to run a simulation.

 At a very minimum, a backend is a class that provides